Investor Experiences and Financial Market Dynamics: General Model

-We now return to the general case (i.e., allow for any $q>1$), and characterize the portfolio choices and resulting demands for the risky asset of the different cohorts when agents exhibit experience-based learning.
-We will imposee affine prices, then use market clearing to verify the affine prices guess, and fully characterize demands and prices.
+We now return to the general case (i.\,e., allow for any $q>1$) and characterize the portfolio choices and resulting demands for the risky asset of the different cohorts when agents exhibit EBL.
+We impose affine prices, then use market clearing to verify the affine prices guess, and fully characterize demands and prices.
+Deriving the results in the general model allows us to discuss in more detail the relation between demographics, cross-sectional asset holdings, and market dynamics.
+We obtain testable predictions, which we bring to the data in Section \ref{sec:EmpiricalImplications}.

-The generalized model will replicate the results from the toy model that prices depend on the divdend payments experienced by the generations trading in the market, on cross-sectional differences in (experience-based) beliefs generating trade volume, and on the volatility and autocorrelation of prices, as well as how these effects are scaled down by the extent of recency bias.
-In addition, the more general setting allows us to discuss which generations will react more strongly to recent changes in dividends and characterize the abnormal travel volume under various scenarios of dividend changes.
-We will see how the model generates testable predictions, which we will later bring to the data.